 The CHA is the end result of the efforts and input of many community members who came together in 2018 to assess and ultimately improve local health.
 More than 600 people participated in community forums or took the online survey.
-This community voice was incorporated into the CHA along with health statistics and other assessment data to identify key priority areas to work on in coming years in the new CHIP.
+The voice of the community was incorporated into the CHA along with health statistics and other assessment data to identify key priority areas to work on in coming years in the CHIP.
 Community members reviewed the findings from the CHA and selected the following three priority areas for the CHIP:

-- Behavioral Health Support
+- Behavioral Health Supports

 - Housing

 - Substance Use

 In 2019, the collaboration of CHA partners intended to develop strategies that would address these priority areas, resulting in a plan for action that the community would use to get closer to achieving its vision.
 Unfortunately, these efforts were delayed due to the COVID-19 pandemic.
-Partners resumed the work of creating a community-driven Community Health Improvement Plan (CHIP) in late 2020.
+Partners resumed the work of creating a community-driven CHIP in late 2020, that was published in 2021, lasting through 2025.
+In 2022, the partnership decided to check back in with the community regarding these health priorities by conducting a survey.
+In total, 1,181 participants took the survey, which was an increase of 90% compared to 2018 (621 responses).
+The community again overwhelmingly reaffirmed through their survey responses that the three CHIP priority areas (housing, behavioral health supports, and substance use) should continue as the focus of these efforts.
+The community also indicated that obesity prevention should be considered as a future area of improvement if resources are available.